Meelinank/sanntid/README.md

 The project is written using mainly C++ and python.

 ### C++:
-The C++ code works by reading input from a user and sending commands to a Raspberry Pi using TCP. . .
+The C++ code works by reading input from a user and sending commands to a Raspberry Pi using TCP.\

 Class descriptions: